Phnom Srok district

 The district can be accessed by road from Sisophon (52 km) or Siem Reap (city) (70 km).
 Though there are no major roads, numerous tertiary roads run through from the district centre to the nearby districts of Kralanh, Chong Kal, Svay Chek and Preah Net Preah.
 The district encompasses significant wetlands and the large Democratic Kampuchea era reservoir of Ang Trapaing Thmor.
 Due to its relative isolation, these wetlands are home to numerous rare and endangered bird species and 10,000 hectares within the district has been declared a nature reserve for the preservation of these species.

-Ang Trapaing Thmor
+Ang Trapeang Thma

 Located in the centre of the district, the Ang Trapaing Thmor Crane Sanctuary is a protected area which was gazetted on 1 January 1999.
 The sanctuary covers an area of 10,250 hectares and is found at 13° 52' 7"N, 103° 18' 4"E. The reserve was set aside to protect the rare eastern sarus crane (Grus antigone sharpii).
 Prior to the discovery of the crane at Trapaing Thmor, there were thought to be fewer than 1,000 of the birds left alive in the world.